 Ralston is best known for his work on the film score for “Crooked Arrows” (20th Century Fox), the first mainstream Hollywood movie about lacrosse, starring Brandon Routh (“Superman Returns”) and Gil Birmingham (“Wind River”, “Hell or High Water”), directed by Steve Rash (“Buddy Holly Story”, “Can‘t Buy Me Love”).
 The score reflects richly thematic melodies set against the thrill of victory and the pains of defeat in the action-packed sports drama, which has won him much praise within the film community.
 Of Brian‘s Crooked Arrows score, Daniel Schweiger of Film Music Magazine says, "It‘s this kind of constantly surprising depth and sense of sports adventure that will hopefully let "Crooked Arrows" fly Ralston straight, and deservedly into the big leagues with his terrific score that‘s seemingly shot out of from nowhere."

 Most recently, Ralston worked on the upcoming intimate score to the dramatic love story “Being Rose”, starring Cybill Shepherd, James Brolin, and Pam Grier which will hit theaters nationwide January 2019.

-Brian studied film music composition in the Scoring for Motion Pictures & Television program at the University of Southern California.
-He currently gives back to future generations of composers by allocating time to be an instructor in the UCLA Film Scoring program.
+Ralston lives with his wife, Heather and daughter, and makes time to give back to future generations of composers by serving as an instructor for the UCLA Film Scoring program.
 He also hosts the SCOREcast podcast for film composers.
 An industry insider show discussing all facets of the entertainment industry from a film composer perspective that averages 50,000 unique downloads per episode.